-Jorge Ibargüengoitia (1928-1983) is a Mexican writer and journalist.
+Jorge Ibargüengoitia (1928-1983) was a Mexican writer and journalist.
 He is considered one of the most ironic, shrewd voices in Latin American literature of the twentieth century and a mordant critic of the social and political reality of his country.
-He studied literature and philosophy in the National University of Mexico (UNAM) and was awarded scholarships from the Center for Mexican writers and from the Rockefeller, Fairfield and Guggenheim foundations.
-His work includes novels, short stories, plays, chronicles and children’s literature and he published more than twenty books.
+He studied literature and philosophy at the National University of Mexico (UNAM) and was awarded scholarships from the Center for Mexican writers and from the Rockefeller, Fairfield, and Guggenheim foundations.
+His work includes novels, short stories, plays, chronicles and children’s literature, and he published more than twenty books.
 In 1983 Ibargüengoitia died in a plane crash.